Skip to main content

 “Someone working in higher education leads by example every single day!” shares Forshtay.
 “As with so many careers in higher education, we are lifelong learners!
 We want to see this lifelong learning in our students!”

-Admissions Representative – Courtney Thompson
+Admissions Representative – Brooklyn Long

 Dean of Students – Aaron Crabtree